Oruvail 200 mg Prolonged-Release Capsules, Hard

 Blood and lymphatic system disorders

-- not known: agranulocytosis, thrombocytopenia, bone marrow failure, neutropenia
+Not known: agranulocytosis, thrombocytopenia, bone marrow failure, haemolytic anaemia, leucopenia, neutropenia

 Immune system disorders